 The Fallopian tubes are structures of the female reproductive system that connect the ovaries to the uterus.
 Its function consists of collecting the ovum released by the ovary, allowing meeting with the sperm and fertilization, and, finally, transporting the embryo to the uterus.

-Therefore, any injury or obstruction of the Fallopian tubes that prevents their function will be a cause of female sterility.
+Therefore, any injury or obstruction of the Fallopian tubes that prevent their function will be a cause of female sterility.

-As stated above, Fallopian tubes must be permeable and able to move in order to perform their function.
+As we have mentioned, the fallopian tubes must be permeable and able to move in order to carry out their function correctly, which is essential for pregnancy to occur naturally.

-Sometimes a woman only has a unilateral tubal factor, i.e. one of the tubes is affected and the other is healthy.
-In this case, natural pregnancy is possible, although the chances are reduced by half.
+Sometimes, the woman only has a unilateral tubal factor, that is, only one of the tubes is affected and the other one is healthy.
+In this case, a natural pregnancy can occur, although the chances of achieving it may be reduced.

-The microorganisms responsible for most infections in the female reproductive system are Chlamydia Trachomatis (chlamydia) and Neisseria Gonorrhoae (gonorrhea), which are responsible for sexually transmitted diseases (STDs).
+The microorganisms responsible include Chlamydia trachomatis (chlamydia) and Neisseria gonorrhoeae (gonorrhea), both of which cause sexually transmitted diseases (STDs).

 It is very important that women take care of their intimate hygiene on a daily basis and be careful with unprotected sex in order to avoid STDs.

-Pelvic adhesions are bands of scar tissue that form between the organs of the pelvis (ovaries, Fallopian tubes, uterus, bladder, and bowel) and can cause them to attach to each other and lose their function.
+These adhesions are formed by scar tissue that forms between the pelvic organs and can cause them to adhere to each other and lose their function.

-Therefore, endometriosis is another disorder that can cause pelvic adhesions that damage or block the Fallopian tubes.
+Endometriosis is therefore another disorder that can cause tubal obstructions and, in addition, pelvic adhesions that hinder the mobility of the fallopian tubes.

 If you want to read more about this pathology that affects women of reproductive age, you can enter the following post: What Is Endometriosis? – Causes, Symptoms and Treatment

-Hydrosalpinx is an alteration of the Fallopian tubes characterized by the accumulation of fluid inside them.
-This causes the tube to dilate and become clogged.
+Hydrosalpinx is a disorder of the fallopian tubes characterized by the accumulation of fluid inside them.
+This causes the tube to dilate and also causes it to be obstructed.
+The most common cause of hydrosalpinx is previous pelvic infection.

 There are other problems with the Fallopian tubes that can impair their function.
 These are discussed below: